NCC Logo

 • Divide the field into areas based on crop history and soil type to increase cost effectiveness of sampling.
 Sampling is more valuable in a divided field, because the final estimate is more accurate and reliable.

-• After the field is divided into areas based on crop history and soil type, then subdivide these areas into blocks of about 10 acres.
+• After the field is divided into areas based on crop history soil type, and yield maps, then subdivide these areas into blocks of about 10 acres.
 Treat each area where growth has been poor as a separate block, even if it is smaller than other blocks.

-Collecting Soil Samples: Each sample should represent approximately 10 acres of a similar soil type and should consist of at least 20 individual soil cores.
+Collecting Soil Samples: Each sample should represent approximately 10 acres or a zone of a similar soil type and should consist of at least 20 individual soil cores.
 Soil probes, which are steel tubes about one-inch in diameter, are commonly used to extract soil cores.
-Each core should be taken to a depth of between six to 12 inches.
+Each core should be taken to a depth of at least 6 to 12 inches.
 Place soil cores in a bucket and thoroughly mix.
-Place about a quart of mixed soil in a plastic bag and seal it to inhibit drying.
+Place about a quart of mixed soil in a plastic bag and seal it to prevent drying.

 • Handle each nematode soil sample like a carton of milk.